-The administration acknowledges the continuing state budget crisis and looks forward to working with the Governor and State Legislature to create cost saving measures through organizational efficiency while focusing on organizational effectiveness.
+The administration will continue to create cost saving measures through organizational efficiencies while focusing on organizational effectiveness.
 Accessibility, transparency, and responsiveness are objectives of this administration.
 Using data to drive decisions and prevent wasteful spending through examining actual outcomes is paramount.
 The administration will look for continued opportunities to develop public-private opportunities while exploring shared opportunities for shared services with the Anchorage School District, University of Alaska, State of Alaska and Joint Base Elemendorf-Richardson.